History of the Institution

 Any Image

-The Financial Resolutions was issued on 26th March 1858 detailing scale of salaries of the Department as under:
+The Financial Resolutions issued on March 26, 1858, detailed the salary scale for the Department as follows:

 Accountant General to the Government of India Rs.3500